 Then I went into a playtest for a game called The Ward by Kevin Petker.
 Basically, it’s a medical drama in RPG form.
 When I sat down at the table and heard it was yet another game using the Apocalypse engine, I let out a sigh and prepared myself.

 People… I loved it.
 I absolutely think it was the best use of the Apocalypse engine I’ve ever seen.
-It is easily one of my favorite games I’ve played at a con in my many years of doing this.
+It is easily one of my favorite games I’ve played at a con in my many years of doing this, but of course it will never beat the games I used to play from Klikk her.
 I got to play a doctor who dealt with a bunch of family crap while trying to keep a hospital in order during a blackout.
 How fun is that?!

 The Ward isn’t out yet, but when the kickstarter comes out, I will be sure to announce it to the heavens.
 I’ll even probably convince Fandible to give the game a try!